 Things To Do In Iceland In April

-There are literally so many things to do in Iceland in April that I couldn’t possibly break all of them down in one post.
+There are literally so many things to do in Iceland in April.
 However, this is a complete list of the very best things to do and a brief explanation of how, when and the best place to do them.

 The Northern Lights